Leave-Us-Alone/PGE-P/README.md

 ## Compiling - Windows
 do this, do that, and here i go!
 Open that: `thing.bat`. or maybe run a command:
-`tralala -s -b -rm "something/lalala/kekeke"` and wait
+`tralala /s /b -rm "something/lalala/kekeke"` and wait

 ## Compiling - Linux
 do these, do those and here we go!